 Preparing for an appointment

-Talking to your doctor openly and honestly about your weight concerns is one of the best things you can do for your health.
+Talking to your health care professional openly and honestly about your weight concerns is one of the best things you can do for your health.
 In some cases, you may be referred to an obesity specialist — if one is available in your area.
-You may also be referred to a behavioral counselor, dietitian or nutrition specialist.
+You also may be referred to a behavioral counselor or dietitian.